When Nash Meets Stackelberg: with no but only an

-The only feasible decisions for both the Latin and the Greek player in \cref{eq:PneMne} are $\{(1,0,0,0), (0,1,0,0)\}$.
-So the game can be written as a normal form game.
-The payoffs for these finitely many strategies can be computed to be that if the Latin and the Greek player choose the same strategy, then the Latin player gets a payoff of $1$ and the Greek player gets a payoff of $0$.
-If they choose different strategies, then the Latin player gets a payoff of $0$, and the Greek player gets a payoff of $1$.
-One can easily check that this game's unique Nash equilibrium is an \MNE and that no \PNE exists. \end{example}
+The only feasible strategies are $\{(1,0,0,0), (0,1,0,0)\}$ for both $(w_1,w_2,y_1,y_2)$ and $(\xi_1,\xi_2,\chi_1,\chi_2)$.
+We can equivalently reformulate the game as a normal-form game as follows.
+If the Latin and the Greek player select the same strategy, then the Latin player gets a payoff of $1$, and the Greek player gets a payoff of $0$.
+Otherwise, if they select different strategies, the Latin player gets a payoff of $0$, and the Greek player gets a payoff of $1$.
+The only Nash equilibrium of this normal-form game is an \MNE, and, therefore, no \PNE exists. \end{example}